Lotusphere

-Lotusphere was an American annual conference hosted by Lotus Software (which later became an IBM software brand) from 1993 to 2017.
+Lotusphere was an American annual conference hosted by Lotus Development Corporation (which later became an IBM software brand) from 1993 to 2017.
 In 2013, Lotusphere was re-branded as IBM Connect.

 Except for the first conference, which took place in December 1993, Lotusphere was held in late January.
 It started with a reception party on Sunday night and continued on through the closing session on Thursday afternoon.
 The conference was held at the Walt Disney World Swan and Dolphin hotels.
 Most years it has used the additional space at Disney's Yacht and Beach Clubs.

 In addition to the annual conference in Florida, between 1997 and 2000 there was also an annual Lotusphere Europe conference, first in Nice (1997) and then in Berlin (1999).

 "Lotusphere Comes to You" (LCTY) events were for a few years held by local IBM Business Partners, where some of the information presented at conference was presented and business partners could connect with local users who were not able to attend the big event.
 LCTY was held in over 50 countries around the world.
 Since 2007, LCTY in Sofia, Bulgaria was organized by IBS Bulgaria with the support of IBM Bulgaria.
-The event covered news around Lotus Software as well as sessions emphasizing on local business needs and Lotus Domino development.
+The event covered news around Lotus Development Corporation as well as sessions emphasizing on local business needs and Lotus Domino development.
 These events were later replaced by local LUG (Lotus User Group) events like IamLUG (later Icon US), MWLUG, ILUG, UKLUG (later Icon UK) and many others.

 Toward the end of 2012, IBM stopped using the Lotus brand and renamed the conference to IBM Connect.
 It was renamed again in 2015 to IBM ConnectED, but changed back to IBM Connect in 2016.
 The venue changed from the Disney Swan and Dolphin to the Hilton in Orlando.
 In 2017 the conference was moved to the Moscone Centre in San Francisco, and the date of the conference moved to the third week of February.
 In 2018, IBM Connect, along with several other IBM conferences, was merged into the IBM Think conference.